 You can choose a saw blade exclusively for crosscutting, a saw blade only for ripping, or a table saw blade that can do both cuts.

 Not only the type of cut but also the type of material to be cut will affect your choice.

-You can make the choice to build a collection of specialized blades, where each type of cut or material is cut with a separate blade, or you can buy one blade that can make all kinds of cuts.
+So you can choose to build a full collection of specialized blades, where each type of cut or material is cut with a separate blade, or you can buy one blade that can make all kinds of cuts.
 These are called combination saw blades.

 Both will have pros and cons.

 A specialized table saw blade will always give better results, but are you willing to change the blade when switching between cuts?

 Combination saw blades are good for novice woodworkers or those who want to keep their budget low.
 I have to admit that I also started that way myself.
 But I soon realized that the quality was not what I wanted with this type of saw blade.
 That’s why I switched to specialized saw blades, and believe me this is not as bad as you might think.
 You can go a long way with just a few blades.

 I have a fine-toothed saw blade for crosscuts and plywood, and a coarse-toothed saw blade for rough cuts and rip cuts.
 In addition, I have a combination saw blade for when I often have to cut different materials, but where the finish is not as high, but still higher than with rip cuts.

 I never saw melamine, but if it were necessary, I would definitely invest in it.